PrithivirajDamodaran/FlashRank/README.md

 # 🏎️ FlashRank
 Ultra-lite &amp; Super-fast Python library to add re-ranking to your existing search &amp; retrieval pipelines.
 It is based on SoTA cross-encoders, with gratitude to all the model owners.

-## Flashrank supports:
+## Supports:
 - Pairwise / Pointwise rerankers.
+(Cross encoder based)
 - Listwise LLM based rerankers.
+(LLM based)
-(see below for list of supported models)
+(see below for full list of supported models)

 1. ⚡ **Ultra-lite**:
     - **No Torch or Transformers** needed.
 Runs on CPU.